robinfriedli/aiode/README.md

 ### 6 Compile and run botify
+Requires:
+* java jdk 11 or above
+* rust and cargo-make with the `wasm32-unknown-unknown` target for the webapp

+#### 6.1 Compile bot
-Navigate to the project root directory and install botify by running `./gradlew build`.
+Navigate to the project root directory and install botify by running `./gradlew build` on Linux / macOS or `gradlew build` on windows (if you have gradle installed you can just run `gradle build` on either platform).

+#### 6.2 Compile webapp
+Install rust, preferably via rustup, then add the `wasm32-unknown-unknown` target by running `rustup target add wasm32-unknown-unknown` and install cargo-make with `cargo install --force cargo-make`.
+Finally, navigate to `src/main/webapp` and compile the webapp with `cargo make build`.

+#### 6.3 Run botify
 Then you can launch botify using the main class `net.robinfriedli.botify.boot.SpringBootstrap`.
 You can either run the bash script `bash/launch.sh` or run `./gradlew bootRun` directly.
 Note that those commands are written for Unix-like operating systems such as macOS and Linux.
-For windows you need to make adjustments to the `bash/launch.sh` and `bash/update.sh` files.
+For windows you need to make adjustments to the `bash/launch.sh` and `bash/update.sh` files and replace `./gradlew build` with `gradlew build`.
+To keep the program running when closing the terminal window use a terminal multiplexer tool like tmux (linux only).